isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 ### Course Schedule

-- *The proposed dates below may be subjected to further changes.
+*The proposed dates may be subjected to further changes.

 - The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022*

 - Practicum Workshop: 14 Mar 2022 (1 day)*